awslabs/aws-api-gateway-developer-portal/dev-portal/README.md

 ## Development guide

 ### Getting Started
+1. Navigate to the `/dev-portal/` folder, and run `npm install`

 1. Create a private S3 bucket for putting zipped lambda functions and zipped templates in.
 Note the bucket name for the next step.
+(This can be the same one you used during in the initial deployment)

 2. Create a `deployer.config.js` file inside `/dev-portal/` with the following structure:
+We recommend using the same values you used during the initial deployment.
 ```js
 // replace your-lambda-artifacts-bucket-name with the name of the bucket you created in step 1
 // then, replace 'custom-prefix-' in siteAssetsBucket and apiAssetsBucket with your name / your org name / some unique identifier